 An important reason for the lack of studies on the possibly asymmetric nature of the government spending multiplier is methodological.
 Standard techniques are linear and make the exploration of non-linearities, in particular the asymmetric effect of spending shocks and their state dependence, difficult.
-In particular, structural VARs, as used by Blanchard and Perotti (2002) and Auerbach and Gorodnichenko (2012) cannot allow the impulse response function of a shock to depend on the sign of that shock.
-The narrative approach to government spending shocks, pioneered by Ramey and Shapiro (1998) and Ramey (2011), relies on autoregressive distributed lags models (ADL) or Local Projection (LP, Jorda, 2005), and these methods can allow for some non-linearities, as illustrated by Ramey and Zubairy (2016) and Auerbach and Gorodnichenko (2013) for state dependence.
-However, because of their non-parametric nature, these methods are limited by efficiency considerations, and simultaneously allowing for asymmetry and state dependence is difficult.
-Moreover, to explore the non-linear effects of shocks, ADL or LP requires a series of previously identified structural shocks, which limits their use to narrative identification schemes.
+In particular, structural VARs, as used by Blanchard and Perotti (2002) and Auerbach and Gorodnichenko (2012) cannot allow the impulse response function of a shock to depend on the sign of that shock.7 The narrative approach to government spending shocks, pioneered by Ramey and Shapiro (1998) and Ramey (2011), relies on Distributed Lags models (DL) or Local Projection (LP, Jorda, 2005), and these methods can allow for some non-linearities, as illustrated by Ramey and Zubairy (2016) and Auerbach and Gorodnichenko (2013) for state dependence.
+However, because of their non-parametric nature, these methods are limited by efficiency considerations, and simultaneously allowing for asymmetry and state dependence is difficult.8 Moreover, to explore the non-linear effects of shocks, DL or LP requires a series of previously identified structural shocks, which limits their use to narrative identification schemes.

-To overcome these technical challenges, we use a new method -Functional Approximation of the Impulse Responses-, which consists in (i) directly estimating a structural moving average model of the economy, i.e., directly estimating the impulse response functions to structural shocks (unlike the VAR approach, which first estimates a reduced-form VAR and thus requires the existence of a VAR representation), and (ii) approximating the (high-dimensional) impulse
+To overcome these technical challenges, we use a new method -Functional Approximation of the Impulse Responses-, which consists in (i) directly estimating a structural moving average model of the economy, i.e., directly estimating the impulse response functions to structural

-&lt;sup>7Regime-switching VAR models can capture certain types of non-linearities such as state dependence (whereby the value of some state variable affects the impulse response functions), but they cannot capture asymmetric effects of shocks (whereby the impulse response to a structural shock depends on the sign of that shock).
+7Regime-switching VAR models can capture certain types of non-linearities such as state dependence (whereby the value of some state variable affects the impulse response functions), but they cannot capture asymmetric effects of shocks (whereby the impulse response to a structural shock depends on the sign of that shock).
 With regime-switching VAR models, it is assumed that the economy can be in a finite number of regimes, and that each regime corresponds to a different set of VAR coefficients.
 However, if the true data generating process features impulse responses that depend on the sign of the structural shock, a new set of VAR coefficients would be necessary each period, because the (non-linear) behavior of the economy at any point in time depends on the whole history of shocks up to that point.
 As a result, such asymmetric data generating process cannot generally be approximated by a small number of state variables such as in threshold VARs or Markov-switching models.

-&lt;sup>8Riera-Crichton et al. (2015) use Jorda's local projection method to study the state dependent response of output growth to positive and negative government spending shocks.
+8Riera-Crichton et al. (2015) use Jorda's local projection method to study the state dependent response of output growth to positive and negative government spending shocks.
 However because of efficiency considerations, they can only consider two states (expansion vs recession, whereas we use a continuous indicator of slack in the economy) and they must bring in additional information from cross-country data (30 OECD countries) while imposing that responses are the same across countries.